saltcorn/react/README.md

   - **GitHub**: To get the code from a GitHub repository.
 To use https://github.com/christianhugoch/react-view-example, enter **christianhugoch/react-view-example** in the **GitHub repository name** input.
   - **Local**: To get the code from a folder on your local server filesystem (**Path to code** input).
 - **Build mode**: Build your bundle.js for development or production.
 Use development for debugging and production for minified deployment code.
 - **Provide your own bundle**: You can either provide your React code as shown in the example above and let the system bundle it, or supply your own bundle.js file.
-The file must be located in a **dist** folder within your **Code source** location.
-Additionally, please use React version 19 and expose an `App` component in the global scope.
-Example:
+The file must be located in a **dist** folder within your **Code source** location (see examples/provide-own-bundle).

 ```javascript
 import React from "react";